Facet Joint Syndrome Causes & Symptoms

 What are the Causes of Facet Joint Syndrome?

 Facet joint syndrome can occur anywhere in the spine.
 It develops in the small joints located between each vertebra called facet joints in your neck and low back.
 These joints are in constant motion, providing the spine with both the stability and flexibility needed to walk, run, sit, bend and twist.
 The joint surfaces are lined with cartilage allowing them to glide smoothly over each other.
 The cartilage inside the facet joint can become worn and inflamed, which can trigger pain signals in nearby nerve endings.
-This pain in the joints can be experienced in your neck, shoulders if resulting from the cervical spine, and felt in the low back, buttocks and your legs if originating in your lumbar spine.
+This pain in the joints can be experienced in your neck, shoulders if resulting from the cervical spine, and felt in the low back, buttocks, and legs if originating in your lumbar spine.
 Over time as we age, the cartilage gradually wears away, and in many cases, growths called “bone spurs” can develop.
 The constant wear and tear between the joints lead to inflammation, tenderness, swelling, stiffness, and pain of arthritis.